Algorithms

 Introduction to Algorithms

-Table of Contents Introduction to Algorithms Insertion Sort Example: Sorting Numbers Worst-Case Analysis Best-Case Analysis Rate of Growth Example: Analysis of Selection Sort Introduction to Algorithms One of the major goals of computer science is to solve important problems.
+Table of Contents Introduction to Algorithms Insertion Sort Example: Sorting Numbers Correctness Worst-Case Analysis Best-Case Analysis Rate of Growth Example: Analysis of Selection Sort Introduction to Algorithms One of the major goals of computer science is to solve important problems.
 In order to do that, we must be able to express those solutions both mathematically and in a way that can be executed by a computer.
 Further, those solutions need to be aware of the resources that are available to them.
 It does us no good to come up with a solution that could never be run by current hardware or executed in a reasonable amount of time.

 Stereo Vision

 Table of Contents Introduction Epipolar Geometry Calibration with Known Intrinsic Parameters and World Points Estimating Depth Introduction Binocular vision permits depth perception.
 It is an important part of many tasks such as robotic vision, pose estimation, and scene understanding.
 The goal of steropsis is to reconstruct a 3D representation of the world given correspondences between two or more cameras.
+The process of computing these correspondences assumes two or more cameras with known intrinsic and extrinsic parameters.
+Methods exist to estimate the required transformation parameters using points based on matching image features.
+If some set of points which a fixed coordinate system is known, such as a calibration pattern, the problem becomes even simpler.
+Knowing the exact world point as it is projected in all image planes is essentially a ground truth.